contentstack/contentstack-reactnative-graphql-example/README.md

 ```
 $ git clone https://github.com/contentstack/contentstack-reactnative-graphql-example.git
 ```

+Once you have downloaded the project, add your Contentstack API Key, Delivery Token, and Environment to the project during the SDK initialization step.
+(Learn how to find your Stack's [API Key and Delivery Token](https://www.contentstack.com/docs/guide/stack#edit-a-stack).
 ## Step 6: Install the Apollo Framework
 Using Apollo Boost you can easily configure Apollo Client with the recommended settings in your app.